-Gifted by her daughter Roselyn in 2010 the Yoma Sasburg legacy has already funded many different artists including sculptors, installation artists and live performance artists.
-Thanks to the legacy it will continue to fund a fellowship in Fine Art into the foreseeable future.
+Gifted by her daughter Roselyn in 2010 the Yoma Sasburg legacy has already funded many different Arts Foundation Futures Awards Fellowships including sculptors, installation artists and live performance artists.
+Thanks to the legacy it will continue to fund a fellowship in Fine and Visual Arts into the foreseeable future.

 Born in Amsterdam Yoma Sasburg was a professional ballet dancer.
 She married the prolific film composer Edward Clifton Parker and later trained as a sculptor under David Weekes becoming a founder member of the Devon Guild of Craftsmen.

 - Antony Gormley

 - Dorothy Bradburn

 - John Booth